OpenFAST/openfast/docs/source/user/testing/regression_test.rst

 - Red Hat Enterprise Linux with Intel compiler
 - Windows with Intel compiler

-The automated regression test runs
-`CTest <https://cmake.org/Wiki/CMake/Testing_With_CTest>`__ and can be executed by running either of the commands ``make test`` or ``ctest`` from the build directory.
-If the entire OpenFAST package is to be built, CMake will configure CTest to find the new binary at ``openfast/build/glue-codes/fast/openfast``.
-However, if the intention is to build only the test suite, the OpenFAST binary should be specified in the CMake configuration under the ``CTEST_OPENFAST_EXECUTABLE`` flag.
-There is also a corresponding ``CTEST_[MODULE]_NAME`` flag for each module included in the regression test.

-The regression test can be executed manually with the included driver ``reg_tests/manualRegressionTest.py``.
+The regression test system can be executed with CMake and CTest or manually with an included Python driver.
+Both systems provide similar functionality with respect to testing, but CTest integration provides access to multithreading, automation, and test reporting via CDash.
+Both modes of execution require some configuration.

 In both modes of execution a subdirectory is created in the build directory called ``reg_tests`` where all of the input files for the test cases are copied and all of the locally generated outputs are stored.

-Ultimately, both CTest and the manual execution script call a series of Python scripts and libraries in ``reg_tests`` and ``reg_tests/lib``.
+Ultimately, both CTest and the manual execution program call a series of Python scripts and libraries in ``reg_tests`` and ``reg_tests/lib``.
 One such script is ``lib/pass_fail.py`` which reads the output files and computes a norm on each channel reported.
 If the maximum norm is greater than a preset tolerance, that particular